leeang/Embedded-System-Design/notes.md

 + Program counter points to program address with `ldi r2, 0x25`
 + On rising edge of clock2, the instruction is latched into the **instruction register** and the **program counter** is incremented
 + The instruction is decoded and the control signals are activated to do the following
- - Output the value 0x25 onto the direct addressing line
+ - Output the value 0x25 onto the **direct addressing line**
- - Input enable register 2
+ - The input of register 2 is enabled
 + On clock3 rising edge 0x25 is latched into register 2

 **Execution of program line 3**